From sports stars to exiles: Belarusian athletes on life abroad | DW | 20.01.2022

 She is currently planning a summer collection and may design clothes for home training.

 The former captain of the Belarusian national basketball team, Katsiaryna Snytsina, also lives abroad.
-She has not been back home for a year-and-a-half.
+She has not been back home for 1 1/2 years.
 Even before the presidential election in August 2020, she had flown to Turkey because she is registered for a club there.
 But the protest movement in Belarus did not pass her by.

 "In the first few days, I could not reach my family and friends in Minsk.
 Later, I found out that relatives of mine and many of my fans were arrested and beaten.
 So I couldn't stay silent and I supported people who also helped me with my sports career," she told DW.
 Despite the stress caused by the events in Belarus, the 2020 season was successful for her, with her team finishing third in the Turkish championship.